SatoshiDNC/pwa-example/fwiw/INSTRUCTIONS.md

 ## Files:

+- `INSTRUCTIONS.md` - This file.

-- META-EFFORTS.md - This file contains a list of work performed outside of the repository.
+- `META-EFFORTS.md` - This file contains a list of work performed outside of the repository.
 Commits to this file allow time spent on the project to be recorded in cases where no other files are affected.